QUAST 5.3.0 manual

 --conserved-genes-finding (or -b)

-Enables search for Universal Single-Copy Orthologs using BUSCO (only on Linux, only with Python 2.7 or Python 3).
+Enables search for Universal Single-Copy Orthologs using BUSCO (only on Linux).
 Disabled by default.

 By default, we assume that the genome is prokaryotic, and BUSCO uses the bacterial database of orthologs.
 If the genome is eukaryotic (fungal), use --eukaryote (--fungus) option to force BUSCO to work with the eukaryotic (fungal) database.